tychobrailleur/mvnizer/README.md

     mvnizer new com.example:foo:war
     mvnizer new com.example:foo:1.0:war

+## Add Dependency

+To add dependencies, you must be in the folder where the pom file you want to add the dependency to is.

+To add a dependency, simply pass the coordinates of the dependency, and add scope if needed (if no scope is given, `compile` is assumed):

+    mvnizer add org.apache.commons:commons-lang3:3.1:jar
+    mvnizer add org.mockito:mockito-core:1.9.5-rc1:jar:test

+The `search` features makes it easy to find the coordinates of the dependencies for you.

 ## Dependency Search

 You can search for dependencies in the Maven central repository with the command: